 Lab tests are correct much of the time, but long-term judgments get based on real-world use and testing.
 We've been using Tescon Vana in the United States since 2011, and Pro Clima developed the technology and adhesives for Tescon Vana in the early 1990's.
 Field tests from that time are holding strong 20 years on.
-The Pro Clima airtightness system has proven itself many times over, winning the Stiftung Warentest (The German equivalent of US Consumer Reports) in 2012.
+The Pro Clima airtightness system has proven itself many times over, acheiving class A certification from the Passivhaus Institut (PHI) - and are among the tightest building materials tested by PHI.
 Solid acrylic adhesive tapes do not contain solvents - meaning no part of the adhesive is water soluble.
 Adhesion is pressure activated to form a strong grip at the molecular level – assuring a long lasting, durable connection between the tape and the substrate.
 Our real-world experience, combined with our knowledge of the material, have provided us with an unwavering confidence that this tape is the best.
 That's why we choose to sell it, and that's why we use it in our own projects.
 Want to prove it on your own?
-Get a free sample and test it yourself.
+Get a sample package and test it yourself.

 Longevity = Sustainability